PierrunoYT/llama-image-captioner/README.md

 ## Features

 - User-friendly Gradio interface for image uploads
+- Option to generate short or long image descriptions
-- Detailed, accurate, and concise image descriptions
+- Detailed, accurate, and concise image captions
 - Powered by the advanced Meta-Llama 3.2 90B Vision Instruct model
 - Robust error handling and logging for improved debugging